langmead-lab/monorail-external/README.md

 An example layout that loads into recount3 is rooted here (DO NOT USE ANY DATA AT THIS URL FOR REAL ANALYSES): http://snaptron.cs.jhu.edu/data/temp/recount3test

+You should browse the subdirectories of that URL as an example of how to layout your own custom recount3 data directory hierarchy.

 To load that test custom recount3 root URL (but it could be either URL or local directory) in R after installing the recount3 package: